-- □ Non-approved software or devices should not be installed or used on school devices. - □ Adaptors and other accessories may be borrowed for in-school use and must be returned by the end of the day. - □ The borrowed items must be kept in good condition, and any loss or misplacement must be immediately reported to the Director of Technology via the support@thewoodwardschool.org email.
+- Non-approved software or devices should not be installed or used on school devices.
+Adaptors and other accessories may be borrowed for in-school use and must be returned by the end of the day. - The borrowed items must be kept in good condition, and any loss or misplacement must be immediately reported to IT Support via the support@thewoodwardschool.org email.